dokku-base/dokkubase/README.md

 # Dokkubase

+> **Note:** This is an **unofficial** GUI admin panel for Dokku.
+While it has received a green light from the Dokku maintainers, it is not officially supported by the Dokku team.
+For official Dokku support, please use their [official channels](https://github.com/dokku/dokku).

-Self-hosted admin panel for Dokku with a modern UI and real-time updates.
+Modern and user-friendly admin panel for [Dokku](https://dokku.com/) with real-time updates and a clean interface.
+Built with Astro 5.0 and TypeScript.

 ## Features

-- Modern UI built with Astro 5.0
+- 🚀 Modern UI built with Astro 5.0
-- Real-time updates via Server-Sent Events (SSE)
+- ⚡️ Real-time updates via Server-Sent Events (SSE)
-- Full Dokku API support
+- 🔌 Full Dokku API support via SSH
-- SQLite database with WAL mode for better performance
+- 💾 SQLite database with WAL mode for better performance
-- Type-safe API with TypeScript
+- 🔒 Type-safe API with TypeScript
-- Mock API for development and testing
+- 🧪 Mock API for development and testing

 ## Getting Started